 Captain Slaughter wrote: Most of the casualties were in the Berkshire squadron commanded by Major Foster.
 They fought most gallantly and we deeply regret their loss.
 They are all buried at Mersa Matruh (on the coast about 150 miles west of Alexandria) and a suitable marble memorial is being subscribed for by the regiment.

 Major Cheape (Bucks Hussars) wrote: Speaking to Bond (of the Berkshire Yeomanry)....'He told me we had done well and should be proud of my boys.
 While I was keeping the enemy down the Berks Squadron charged.
 They did it like heroes and galloped into the gorge that was supposed only to hold twenty Arabs, but in reality there were about 300 of them.
 It was a near thing for them.
 My fire as not strong enough, so we called up an armoured car and that saved us all.
 The Bucks came up, but they were too late.
 It was a very exiting time.
 Empty saddles came streaming up.
 I saw red and got to faster work.

 [The situation described was very similar when the 21st Lancers with Winston Churchill present was part of the cavalry charge at Omdurman in the Sudan in 1898 when they attacked what they thought was a small force only to be confronted by a very much larger formation]

 Point of Interest:

-Trooper North's younger brother 'Sonar' North later joined the Army serving in the 5th (Service) Battalion on the Royal Berkshire Regiment on the Western Front where he saw front line action.
+Trooper North's younger brother 'Sonner' North later joined the Army serving in the 5th (Service) Battalion on the Royal Berkshire Regiment on the Western Front where he saw front line action.
 After the war he re-joined as a regular soldier serving in India.
 He lived for many years and was the last surviving member of his battalion.
-'Sonar' North's son John North also joined the Royal Berkshire Regiment many years later serving during the EOKA campaign in Cyprus.
+'Sonner' North's son John North also joined the Royal Berkshire Regiment many years later serving during the EOKA campaign in Cyprus.